Get the funds you need to buy a new home or refinance your current one at flexible terms and competitive rates.

 What to watch out for

 Chase offers a variety of mortgage loans that may appeal to a variety of lenders.
 But fees can add up, and interest rates can be high for those with poor credit.
-You’ll need to speak to a mortgage banker to discuss specific requirements and additional features that may be available in your state.
+You’ll need to speak to a mortgage banker to discuss specific requirements and additional features that are available in your state.

 Am I eligible for a Chase mortgage loan?